espeak-ng/espeak-ng/docs/voices.md

 installed.
 If the size of the compiled dictionary data for the language (the file `espeak-ng-data/*_dict`) is less than this size then a warning is given.

-### alphabet2

-	alphabet2 <alphabet> <language>

-Used to specify a language to be used to speak words which are written in a non-native alphabet. e.g.:

-	alphabet2 cyr ru

-Alphabets names include: latin, cyr (cyrillic), ar (arabic).
-The default language for latin alphabet is English.

-Additional attributes are available to set various internal options which control how language is processed.
-These would normally be set in the program code rather than in a voice file.